fossfreedom/radio-browser/README.md

 1. radio station filter view does not display via icons and hangs on being filtered
 2. preferences button do not read nor write values from/to gconf
 3. need static constants for preferences objects
-4. copyright info needs to state "derivative software" remark with originating source of "alex segler"

 Ubuntu 12.04 notes:
 -------------------